naveen-27/room-homepage/README.md

 # Room Homepage - Frontendmentor.io

-This single page application [IP Address Tracker](https://room-homepage-eight.vercel.app/) is a solution to the Frontendmentor.io challenge.
+This single page application [Room Homepage](https://room-homepage-eight.vercel.app/) is a solution to the Frontendmentor.io challenge.

 ## MADE WITH